isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description.md

 Se você tiver licenças do Exchange Enterprise CAL com serviços e quiser provisionar o EOP, siga as instruções em [Configure Your EOP Service](https://docs.microsoft.com/microsoft-365/security/office-365-security/set-up-your-eop-service).
 As etapas de configuração são as mesmas para a configuração do EOP autônomo.

 > [!NOTE]
-> Novos recursos do Exchange Enterprise CAL com Serviços são implantados ao mesmo tempo que o Exchange Online, não que o EOP autônomo.
-Esteja ciente de que os cronogramas de implantação para o EOP autônomo e o Exchange Online/Exchange Enterprise CAL com Serviços podem ser ligeiramente diferentes.
+> New features for Exchange Enterprise CAL with Services are deployed at the same time as Exchange Online, not EOP standalone.
+Be advised that the deployment schedules for EOP standalone and Exchange Online/Exchange Enterprise CAL with Services may be slightly different.

 ## <a name="requirements-for-exchange-online-protection-eop"></a>Requisitos para o Exchange Online Protection (EOP)